KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 | $0$ | The subject lacks knowledge (ignorance). |
 | $-1$ | The subject holds incorrect knowledge (misconception). |

 A subject in state $-1$ (misconception) is not normatively inferior to a subject in state $0$ (ignorance); they occupy **distinct epistemic loci**.
-Whether one state is "preferable" to another depends on context, goals, and values—domains outside the scope of this model.
+Whether one state is "preferable" to another depends on context, goals, and values---domains outside the scope of this model.

 ### Separation of Knowledge and Confidence